MadisonAster/FanControl/README.md

 ### Raspbian Installation

-Simply download [setup.sh](https://github.com/ThomasMcVay/FanControl/blob/master/setup.sh) and run it like so:
+Simply download [setup.sh](https://raw.githubusercontent.com/ThomasMcVay/FanControl/master/setup.sh) and run it like so:

     sudo setup.sh

+This script assumes only that you have installed the full version of raspbian, if git is missing it will install it.

 this will clone the necessary repositories into /home/pi/FanControl, install qt, pyside, and my fork of pi-blaster.
 It will also create a shell script at /home/pi/StartupScript.sh that will run the program on start